-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

-- 1. Notes that this year marks the 50th anniversary the founding of Campaign Against Moral Persecution (CAMP Inc), one of the first gay and lesbian rights organisations in Australia; - 2.
-Notes that the first formal meeting of CAMP Inc was held in St John's church hall in Balmain; and - 3.
+1. Notes that this year marks the 50th anniversary the founding of Campaign Against Moral Persecution (CAMP Inc), one of the first gay and lesbian rights organisations in Australia:

+- 2. Notes that the first formal meeting of CAMP Inc was held in St John's church hall in Balmain; and - 3.
 Receives a report on how it can best commemorate the founding of CAMP Inc. This report should look at whether Council can install a commemorative plaque at or close to St John's Church in Balmain or at or close to 393 Darling Street, Balmain.